top of page

 Review of Clinical Evidence

-Polynucleotides in Aesthetic Medicine: A Review of Current Practices and Perceived Effectiveness.
-(Alvin, W. et al., 2024)
+Polynucleotides in Aesthetic Medicine: A Review of Current Practices and Perceived Effectiveness

 This review of studies suggests that polynucleotides may be effective in improving skin texture, reducing wrinkle depth, and enhancing facial appearance.
-While the existing evidence is promising, further research is needed to confirm their efficacy long-term as well as safety long-term as well as dosing that may produce the best results.
+While the existing evidence is promising, further research is needed to confirm their long-term efficacy and safety, as well as the optimal dosing that may produce the best results.
 A variety of brands should also be studied.
 Promising results!

-The Effectiveness of Polynucleotides in Esthetic Medicine: A Systematic Review.
-(Lampridou, S et. al., 2024)
+The Effectiveness of Polynucleotides in Esthetic Medicine: A Systematic Review

-Expert Perspectives: Evidence-Based Applications of Polynucleotides (PNs) in Aesthetic Medicine and Dermatology.
-(NK, R et al., 2025)
+Expert Perspectives: Evidence-Based Applications of Polynucleotides (PNs) in Aesthetic Medicine and Dermatology

 Practical Considerations for Users